HomeInsights

 2. The Visionary

-Mission: To change the way an industry works with a long-term vision.
+To change the way an industry works with a long-term vision.

 Example: Tesla, aiming to transform transportation with electric vehicles and autonomous technology.